-If medical expenses not paid via tax-advantaged accounts or reimbursable by insurance exceed a certain percentage of your adjusted gross income (AGI), you can claim an itemized deduction for the amount exceeding that "floor."
-This floor has always been difficult for higher-income taxpayers to exceed, and it may be even harder this year.
+percentage of your adjusted gross income (AGI), you can claim an itemized deduction for the amount exceeding that "floor."
+This floor can be difficult for higher-income taxpayers to exceed.

-The TCJA had reduced the floor from 10% to 7.5% for 2017 and 2018, but it will be 10% when you file your 2019 tax return unless Congress extends the 7.5% floor.
+The TCJA had reduced the floor from 10% to 7.5% for 2017 and 2018, and last year the 7.5% floor was extended to 2019 and 2020.
+But it will return to 10% for 2021 unless Congress extends the lower floor again.
 (Check with your tax advisor for the latest information.)

-Eligible expenses may include health insurance premiums, long-term-care insurance premiums (limits apply), medical and dental services, and prescription drugs.
-Mileage driven for health care purposes also can be deducted - at 20 cents per mile for 2019.
+Eligible expenses may include health insurance premiums. long-term-care insurance premiums (limits apply), medical and dental services, and prescription drugs.
+Mileage driven for health care purposes also can be deducted - at 17 cents per mile for 2020.